GlowstoneMC/glowstonemc.github.io/content/blog/0003-about-sponge.md

+title: About Sponge...

+EDIT: A lot has changed since this blog post, both in the goals of Glowstone, and Sponge's API in version 8.
+We aren't completely ruling out the possibility of using Sponge, and this post's strong language does not reflect the sentiment of the team.

 So over time, we've found a lot of people asking us about Sponge.
 Now that its hype has died down quite a bit, I think it's time to clarify a few things about Glowstone and Sponge, including a few misconceptions:

 **Cool, it's Glowstone, that Sponge server I've been hearing about!**